WHAT DO YOU THINK?

-It’s felt like a war zone in Pete’s family for the past several months.
-The whole family has been on edge because his parents just got divorced.
-There’s been enough yelling and ugliness to last a lifetime.
-Now Pete is left with constant anger and hurt toward both his parents for the part they played in breaking up their family..
+Pete’s family life has been full of tension for the past several months.
+The whole family has been stressed out because his parents just got divorced.
+There has been enough yelling and anger to last a lifetime.
+Pete is left with hurt and anger toward both his parents for the part they played in breaking up their family.
 If Pete came to you for advice on how to love his parents, what would you tell him?

 1. Read John 13:1–5.
 What is Jesus doing as this story begins?